-First, you should know that although they look like toothbrushes, they're super soft.
-They remind me quite a bit of my favorite brushes from IT Cosmetics (I don't own this set, just some random ones, but I really want this set), because they're normal makeup brush bristles that are very densely packed.
-What's interesting about the bristles is that they're so dense that rather than getting down into the brush, makeup seems to float on surface.
+First, you should know that although they look like toothbrushes, they’re super soft.
+The bristles are normal makeup brush bristles that are very densely packed.
+What’s interesting about the bristles is that they’re so dense that rather than getting down into the brush, makeup seems to float on surface.

 Did I mention they’re really soft?

 There are currently only 3 brushes available, but you can see from their names that there must be more planned.
 You can see that the handles are also pretty unique for makeup brushes.
 Instead of looking like paint brushes, they are wide and ergonomic with rubber to help you grip them.

 I’ve been using these brushes for a few days now, though I did do quite a few looks for future posts so probably it’s a week worth of use.
 Before starting them, I watched an amazing video from Karen over on Makeup and Beauty Blog.
 She went to the MAC Pro Shop in San Francisco and spent some time with one of their artists, he showed her some great tips and tricks!
 Go and watch Karen’s MAC Masterclass Makeup Brush Video before you use them!